a-givertzman/fr-service/readme.md

     in queue api-link:
         max-length: 10000

-    fn toMultiQueue:            # values will be produced as regular Points to the MultiQueue point CraneMovement.BoomDown:           # /AppName/CoreTask/CraneMovement.BoomDown
+    fn ToMultiQueue:            # values will be produced as regular Points to the MultiQueue point CraneMovement.BoomDown:           # /AppName/CoreTask/CraneMovement.BoomDown
             type: 'Int'
             offset: 14